-- Blue Prism application audit information (user activities within the product) cannot be deleted and is available for the lifetime of the Blue Prism database. - Session log information should be kept for a time period in adherence to standard organisational data retention policies.
+- Blue Prism application audit information (user activities within the product) are not deleted by default and will remain in the Blue Prism database until they are removed by housekeeping scripts.
+It is recommended to run housekeeping scripts are regular intervals. - Session log information should be kept for a time period in adherence to standard organisational data retention policies.
 This may be in an archived format that can be retrieved if required.
-(I.e. logs should be retained 2 years).

-- If Blue Prism session logs need to be exported and sent to Blue Prism consultants to assist in support, the logs should first be evaluated to ensure that they contain no client or organisationally sensitive information.
-Log files should be compressed and password protected before being sent. - Organisation information relevant the Blue Prism solution can only be shared with Blue Prism staff if an appropriate non-disclosure agreement has been put in place.
+(I.e. logs should be retained 2 years). - Session log information can be archived or deleted from the Blue Prism database.
+The minimum amount of operational data should be kept in the Blue Prism database.
+If more is required to adhere to standard organisational data retention policies then these should be archived into another data source using the inbuilt archiving facility in the GUI, Data Gateways or a custom solution to a Data Warehouse or MI application.
+It is recommended to only keep 30 days with the Blue Prism Database itself. - If Blue Prism session logs need to be exported and sent to Blue Prism consultants to assist in support, the logs should first be evaluated to ensure that they contain no client or organisationally sensitive information.
+Log files should be compressed, and password protected before being sent. - Organisation information relevant the Blue Prism solution can only be shared with Blue Prism staff if an appropriate non-disclosure agreement has been put in place.